-This was originally blogged at emilywebber.co.uk/considerations-for-more-diverse-conferences and will be updated over time
+This was originally blogged at emilywebber.co.uk/considerations-for-more-diverse-conferences in March 2016

 I have been thinking about barriers to diversity at conferences a lot recently.
 This is sparked by a few things, including my own recent conference submissions, an experiment that I carried out recently that let people encourage their friends to speak and conversations on the topic.
 Here is the round up of some of that thinking and things for conferences to consider to reduce those barriers.